esciencecenter-digital-skills/Natural-language-processing/episodes/04-transformers.md

 Once again we can look at the shape of the output and see that it holds a tensor of dimensions `[1, 21, 768]`.
 The **first dimension is the batch size** (to process several sequences in parallel), the **second dimension is the number of tokens** in the sequences and the **third dimension is always 768** with BERT since those were the dimensions chosen by the creators of the model.

-When we print the vectors we only see a lot of fine-tuned weights which are not very informative in their own, but the full-vectors are meaningful withing the space, which emulates some aspects of linguistic meaning.
+When we print the vectors we only see a lot of fine-tuned weights which are not very informative in their own, but the full-vectors are meaningful within the embedding space, which emulates some aspects of linguistic meaning.
 In the case of wanting to obtain a single vector for *enchanting*, you can average the three vectors that belong to the token pieces that ultimately from that word.

-We can use the same method to encode another sentence with the word *note* to see how BERT can actually handle polysemy thanks to the representation of each word being contextualized instead of isolated.
+We can use the same method to encode another sentence with the word *note* to see how BERT actually handles polysemy thanks to the representation of each word being contextualized instead of isolated.

 ```python
 # Search for the index of 'note' and obtain its vector from the sequence